marcopernpruner/eudi-wallet-it-docs/docs/en/defined-terms.rst

      - Organizational Entity which serves as Credential issuer providing Qualified Electronic Attestations of Attributes (QEAAs).
      -
    * - PID Provider
-     - Organizational Entity which serves as Credential issuer providing Person Identification Data to Users.
+     - A Credential Issuer responsible for issuing and revoking Person Identification Data (PID) to Users, ensuring that the PID of a User is cryptographically bound to a Wallet Unit.
+     - | Revised from ARF v1.4 and Implementing Act.
-     - Differences with ARF: renamed “Member Stare or other legal entity” in “Organizational Entity”
+       | *Differences:* editorial (renamed “Member Stare or other legal entity” and "natural or legal person", respectively).
    * - National Identity Provider
      - It represents preexisting identity systems based on SAML2 or OpenID Connect Core 1.0, already in production in each Member State (eg: the Italian SPID and CIE id schemes notified eIDAS with *LoA* **High**, see `SPID/CIE-OpenID-Connect-Specifications`_).
-     -
-   * - Relying Party
-     - A natural or legal person that implements an authentication system requiring electronic attribute attestation submissions as an authentication mechanism.
-     -
-   * - Verifier
-     - See Relying Party
      -
    * - Trust Attestation
      - Electronic attestation of an entity's compliance with the national regulatory framework, which is cryptographically verifiable and cannot be repudiated over time by the entity that issued it.
 A Trust Attestation is always related to a particular Trust Framework.